ecg-icas/icas/src/source/reference/ad-status.rst

 DELETED_BY_CS
 """""""""""""

-The ad has been deleted by Customer Service and can not be re-activated by the user.
+The ad has been deleted by Customer Service and cannot be re-activated by the user.
 The seller should have received an email with an explanation for this status change.

 .. index:: pair: Ad Status; SUSPENDED_BY_CS
 .. _ad_status_suspended_by_cs: